yc22305/CubeSat/README.md

 In this reporitory, "arduino" folder has files for the real control system, while "Matlab" folder provides simulation programs. **To use the complete functions in this project, simply follow the instruction indicated below**:

 - As for "arduino" --- (2018/06/28 updated):
-"CubeSate_controller_1D_rosserial" folder has the sketches (code file specific for arduino) providing complete functions for this project.
+`CubeSate_controller_1D_rosserial` folder has the sketches (code files specific for arduino) providing complete functions for this project.
 To use the code, several libraries should be set up:
   1. Add all the .zip files to the your arduino libraries.
 They are opensources available on the Internet.
   2. Set up "rosserial libraries" for both PC and arduino.
 The tutorial: http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup
-  3. Compile the files in "arduino/serial_srvs" folder into your arduino libraries.
-This is a ROS message type I define.
-Please follow the steps in "rosserial" section in this readme.
+  3. Generate the header files of message types defined in `serial_srvs`, a message package defined by me. **Please refer to "rosserial" section in this README for how to do**.

 - As for Matlab --- (2018/06/28 updated):
 "pulse_modulator" .m file provides a simulation program for the attitude control system.
 The stretegy is credited to https://www.sciencedirect.com/science/article/pii/S1270963805000908.

 Details of function usage and parameter setting are stated in each code file.

-#### [NOTE:]
+##### [NOTE:]
 1. Other files not mentioned above but included in the reporitory are for testing purposes, or are still under development, even are forgone in this project yet retained.
 They are not important, but offered for reference.
 2. ROS is operating under Linux envionment, so the PC connected to arduino boards must be the ROS master running in Linux.
 In this project, `ubuntu 16.04` is used.
 3. ROS tutorial if needed: http://wiki.ros.org/ROS/Tutorials.
 Being familar with ROS is a prerequisite before using rosserial libraries.

----
 #### [Current progress (2018/06/28 updated):]
   1-D attitude (yaw) control.
 Users are able to input, from a remote device, the targeted orientation angle for the CubeSat to track.
+---
 ## The Implement of our Control System
 ### Center: Arduino DUE
 Among each version of arduino board, arduino DUE is chosen in this project.
 DUE indeed has several advantages for our implementation. **First**, instead of including <SoftWareSerial.h> to set RX and TX pins, DUE has already defined them in the hardware.
 Documentation on arduino official website https://store.arduino.cc/arduino-due clearly states the usage of these pins.
 It is DUE's strength because <SoftWareSerial.h> cannot sustain higher baudrate to transmit data; baudrate of 9600 is probably the maximun to transmit satisfactory data, or data might be contaminated or missed.
 DUE does not has such problem. **Second**, DUE has enough memory to include ROS libraries.
 Other versions of arduino board might be acceptable, but ROS libraries may consume so large memory that DUE is undoubtedly a good option.